AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Redback `cooling envelope' model

 \subsection{Bolometric fit}

 In order to further probe AT2019cmw with the cooling envelope model, we again use the method used in Section~\ref{sec:Redback} to fit our multi-band photometry.
 However, we instead fit AT2019cmw's derived blackbody luminosities from Section~\ref{sec:Blackbody}.
 As our input data for this model is achromatic, we cannot constrain the internal extinction as was done in Section~\ref{sec:Redback}, and so assume $A_{V} = 0$ mag.
 As a result, estimates of other parameters from this model are unaffected by any possible overestimation of this value.
-The model fit to our derived blackbody luminosities is shown in Figure~\ref{fig:RedbackBolometric}.
+The model fit to our derived blackbody luminosities is shown in Figure~\ref{fig:RedbackBolometric}, and key extracted parameters are presented in Table~\ref{tab:AT2019cmw_models_summary}.
 The complete list of parameters extracted from this model is presented in Figure~\ref{fig:CornerBolometricFull}.

 Using this fit, we estimate a disrupted star mass of $M_{*} = {75.30^{\textsuperscript{+21.36}}_{\textsubscript{-36.84}}}\mathrm{M_{\odot}}$.
 Although our uncertainties are larger here, likely due to us only using epochs with >3 photometric data points as input rather than all of our photometry, this is consistent with the disrupted star mass found by our multi-band fits in Section~\ref{sec:Redback}.
 As such, this shows that a disrupted star mass in the tens of solar masses is favoured to explain AT2019cmw's characteristics in the context of the cooling envelope model.
 This would be the case even if the masses of the disrupted star found by our Redback model fits are overestimated by several times compared to the true value (such as if the true value of $\kappa$ is significantly different from 0.8).
 This is an unprecedentedly high mass for a tidally disrupted star and, if accurate, could have far-reaching implications for our understanding of the environments surrounding SMBHs.
 This will be discussed further in Section~\ref{sec:StarFormationNucleus}.